bifravst/bifravst/README.md

   recommendations of the respective cloud provider.
 - _Single tenancy_ - _Bifravst_ implements a scenario in which all the
   authenticated users can be trusted to access all the devices.
-This is a typical scenario in IIoT products and it simplifies the onboarding of new devices.
+This is a typical scenario for cellular IoT products and it simplifies the onboarding of new devices.
 - _Serverless_ - _Bifravst_ uses a serverless architecture as much as possible
   to have near-zero costs for the operation during the development, and to provide horizontal scaling of resources to be used in a production system if